-Based on enplaned international passengers, the Airport is the sixth-largest international gateway in the U.S. Table 4-4 also presents historical data on international enplaned passengers at the Airport.
-As shown, international enplaned passengers at the Airport increased from 4.4 million in 2002 to 5.6 million in 2006, a (then) record high level for the Airport and then remained relatively stable through 2008.
+Based on enplaned international passengers, the Airport is the sixth-largest international gateway in the U.S. Table 4-4 also presents historical data on international enplaned passengers at the Airport and the Airport and then remained relatively stable through 2008.
 Similar to domestic activity, international enplaned passengers decreased 8.0 percent in 2009 from 2008 levels to 5.2 million enplaned passengers and then generally remained at that level through 2012.
 Specific details concerning international enplaned passengers at the Airport between 2002 and 2012 are discussed below:

-- 2002 2006.
+• 2002 - 2006.
 The increase in 2003 was the result of a return of international enplaned passengers after a decline in travel after the terrorist attacks of September 11, 2001.
 The significant increase in 2004 was primarily the result of the abatement of SARS in Asia and Canada, as well as United's initiation of service to new international markets (e.g., Osaka) and expansion of service to existing markets (e.g., Hong Kong) during this period.
 The number of international enplaned passengers on United increased more than 500,000 in 2004 compared to 2003.
 United continued to initiate new service (Munich and Shanghai) and expand into existing markets (additional Hong Kong service), resulting in international enplaned passengers at the Airport to increase 5.1 percent in 2005 and 1.9 percent in 2006.
-In total, international enplaned passengers increased by approximately 1.1 million passengers from 2003 to 2006, of which approximately 70 percent can be attributed to United's growth in international service at the Airport. - 2007 2008.
-International enplaned passengers at the Airport remained relatively stable in 2007 and 2008 from 2006 levels, averaging approximately 5.6 million passengers during this period.
-Contrary to domestic activity, international capacity at the Airport decreased only 0.4 percent in 2008 from 2007, decreasing by approximately 20,000 scheduled seats during this period. - 2009.
-International enplaned passengers decreased 8.0 percent in 2009 from 2008 levels due to the same factors that impacted domestic activity at the Airport during this period and the spread of a new strain of swine flu, designated as H1N1, which primarily decreased demand for travel to Mexico, South America, and Asia. - 2010 2012.
+In total, international enplaned passengers increased by approximately 1.1 million passengers from 2003 to 2006, of which approximately 70 percent can be attributed to United's growth in international service at the Airport.

+2007 - 2008.
+International enplaned passengers at the Airport remained relatively stable in 2007 and

+2008 from 2006 levels, averaging approximately 5.6 million passengers during this period.
+Contrary to domestic activity, international capacity at the Airport decreased only 0.4 percent in 2008 from 2007, decreasing by approximately 20,000 scheduled seats during this period.

+2009.
+International enplaned passengers decreased 8.0 percent in 2009 from 2008 levels due to the same factors that impacted domestic activity at the Airport during this period and the spread of a new strain of swine flu, designated as H1N1, which primarily decreased demand for travel to Mexico, South America, and Asia.

+2010 - 2012.
 Due to the lagging demand for international travel and termination of Mexicana service system-wide in mid-2010, international enplaned passengers were 1.0 percent below in 2010 in comparison to 2009.
 International activity at the Airport decreased 4.5 percent in 2011 from 2010 levels due to continued effects of Mexicana's terminated service at the Airport and experienced a modest 1.1 percent increase in 2012 from 2011 levels.
 Other factors negatively affecting international travel during this overall period include, among others, the tsunami following Japan's earthquake and the Euro Zone's economic troubles.